 The Golden spiral can be approximated using progressively larger golden rectangles partitioned into squares and similar golden rectangles, as shown in the figure below.
 The spiral is formed by connecting the corners of the successive squares with quarter circles.

 In 3D, a spiral is an open curve that rotates around and along a line, called its axis.
-This type of spiral is referred to as a helix.

 A helix can be traced over the surface of a cylinder.